baasbox/docs/source/index.md

 To restore a database you have to download a backup file locally, and then use the restore feature.

-## Image resize
+## Image resizing

-In the settings you can define an array of possible resize policies for images.
+In the settings you can define an array of possible resizing policies for images.

 ![Image resize settings](images/Console_0.7.3/image_resize.png)